 The border operates year-round, but with long closures during Chinese and Kyrgyz public holidays.
 We recommend you read up about Chinese border closures.
 For a summary of other issues facing travelers, both at the border and once in Xinjiang, see our Xinjiang travel guide.

 The whole road from Osh to Kashgar has been rebuilt in 2013 and is in a good state.
 You can exchange RMB into som or US$ and vice versa at the border.
+Hide your knife very, very well, or it will be confiscated.
+If your phone doesn’t have eSIM functionality, it’s useful to download a Chinese dictionary on theyour phone so you can use it without internet.

 From Kyrgyzstan to China

-Osh to Irkeshtam takes 4 hours by car, add another 2 hours if you are taking the bus to Sary Tash and hitchhiking to the border.
-Sary Tash is not a place we recommend to spend a lot of time.
-Either go to the Sary Mogol area or start early and get to Kashgar in 1 day.
+Osh to Irkeshtam takes 4 hours by car, add another 2 hours if you are taking the local bus to Sary Tash and hitchhiking to the border.
+A bus from Osh leaves daily for Sary Tash (not in winter).
+The bus continues to Sary Mogol.

 From China to Kyrgyzstan